Reoptimize-Systems/xfemm/mfemm/README.txt

-mfemm is a collection of m-files (with .m extension) for use with Octave or Matlab, for the generation of finite problem definitions suitable for the program FEMM, and the pfemm system (based on FEMM).
-Also included are some useful C++ code files which provide a direct interface between Octave/Matlab and pfemm.
-Further information on FEMM and pfemm is provided in Section 3.
+mfemm is a collection of m-files (with .m extension) for use with Octave or Matlab, for the generation of finite problem definitions suitable for the program FEMM, and the cfemm system (based on FEMM).
+Also included are some useful C++ code files which provide a direct interface between Octave/Matlab and cfemm.
+Further information on FEMM and cfemm is provided in Section 3.

-The provided m-files can be used for the creation of magnetic finite element problem definitions, and the generation of associated .fem files suitible for reading by the pfemm system.
-The m-files also have some routines for problem visualisation and reading of solution files produced by the pfemm system.
+The provided m-files can be used for the creation of magnetic finite element problem definitions, and the generation of associated .fem files suitible for reading by the cfemm system.
+The m-files also have some routines for problem visualisation and reading of solution files produced by the cfemm system.
 Ultimately a set of post-processing algorithms are planned, none of these are yet implemented.